 - Here, click on Run.

-- Finally, we have completed the task to add data bars in excel.
+- Finally, we have completed the task of adding data bars in Excel.

-Note: Here is another option of VBA code for you.
+Note: Here is another option for the VBA code for you.

 Sub DataBarFormatting() Dim DataRange As Range Set DataRange = Range(“C5, C11”) DataRange.FormatConditions.Delete DataRange.FormatConditions.AddDatabar End Sub

 How to Customize Added Data Bars in Excel

 In this section, we will see a quick guide on how to customize added data bars on conditional formatting in Excel.
 Let’s follow the steps:

 - First, complete Method 1 as described above.

 - After that, select the whole range of datasets with data bars.

 - Then, go to Conditional Formatting from the Home tab and select Manage Rules.